AmbientRun/Ambient/crates/network/protocol.md

 ## World data

-The server periodically sends a _diff_ of the world to the each connected client on the `diff` stream.
+The server periodically sends a `WorldDiff` of the world to the each connected client on the `diff` stream.

 ## Reliability